In this review, I’m going to unravel the TrueCoach PT software in its entirety.

 You also need to have some way to monitor your clients’ actions when they’re not with you.
 This means custom workout plans, how-to videos, nutrition plans, and endless text messages and emails.

-Once you have more than five clients, personal training software is a necessity if you’re interested in doing more than just “putting your client through a workout”.
+Once you have more than five clients, personal training software is necessary if you’re interested in doing more than just “putting your client through a workout.”
 And while I’ve tried the spreadsheet (or even worse, notebook) approach, that will only get you so far.

 This is why I’m testing out personal training software and filling you in on the pros and cons.
 I’m not getting paid by any software company.
 These are my personal opinions based on my experience working with 40+ clients as an employee at a big box gym for three years.

-Personal training software has made me a significantly more effective trainer and I enjoy my job more today than I ever have.
+Personal training software has made me a significantly more effective trainer, and I enjoy my job more today than ever.
 If you’re experiencing burnout as a personal trainer, a good software program may be what you need to feel inspired and driven again.

 What is TrueCoach?

 TrueCoach, based out of Boulder, CO, is a newer player on the personal training software scene.
-The founder is a former CrossFit gym owner and his co-founder worked for Onnit prior to his work at TrueCoach.
+The founder is a former CrossFit gym owner, and his co-founder worked for Onnit before his work at TrueCoach.

 They also have extensive education and experience working as software developers.
 This experience in the fitness industry AND the coding industry is evident in their software.